Fossj117/fossj117.github.io/index.md

 Curently, I am a PhD student at Harvard, Research Lead at [Plurality Institute](https://www.plurality.institute/), and an incoming Research Fellow at the [JHU Tech & Society Initiative](https://carey.jhu.edu/tech-society-initiative).

 My research focuses on how we make collective decisions *with* and *about* emerging digital technologies.
-Methodologically, I blend perspectives from statistics, economics and science & technology studies (STS).
+Methodologically, I blend perspectives from statistics, economics, and science & technology studies (STS).

-Outside of research, I enjoy reading, writing, making art, sewing, and riding my bike.
+Outside of research, I enjoy reading, writing, making art, sewing, and [riding my bike](https://jeffreyfossett.com/rides.html).

 Check out my [posts](https://jeffreyfossett.com/posts/) or [notes](https://jeffreyfossett.com/notes.html) for more things I am doing or thinking about.
 You can also [subscribe](https://jeffreyfossett.com/subscribe/) if you'd like some [emails](https://jeffreyfossett.com/2024/07/10/newsletter-db.html) from me on occassion.